 Suppose that you and your spouse have been divorced for a few years and have split custody of your child pretty much 50/50.
 Both you and your ex-spouse have abided by the divorce decree's orders regarding visitation and possession, and there have never really been any issues.

-The farthest thing from your mind is your child one day not returning to you at the scheduled time.
+The farthest thing from your mind is that your child one day will not return to you at the scheduled time.

-This at first infuriates you, then after a few moments, you begin to worry more than fume.
+This infuriates you; then, you begin to worry more than fume after a few moments.
 Does your child have clean clothes?
 How will he be getting to school?
 Will his medication be administered correctly?

 What are your options if your child is not returned to you by the other parent

-Habeas Corpus actions should be undertaken only after first taking a look at your divorce decree or child custody order that is currently in place.
-These orders are the guidelines that you and the other parent have been operating under and will tell you the specific rights and duties of each parent.
+Habeas Corpus actions should be undertaken only after first looking at your divorce decree or child custody order that is currently in place.
+These orders are the guidelines that you and the other parent have been operating under and will tell you each parent's specific rights and duties.

-In addition to those rights and duties is allocating time with your child for you and your child’s other parent.
-These orders are signed by you, the other parent, and the judge and signify that everyone involved has read and understands each person’s responsibilities.
+In addition to those rights and duties is allocating time with your child for you and your child's other parent.
+You, the other parent, and the judge sign these orders and signify that everyone involved has read and understands each person's responsibilities.

-We will spend this blog post discussing a habeas corpus action, but you may be able to save the time, money, and stress of that process by contacting the other parent and attempt to discuss the return of your child directly with him or her.
-It may surprise you that simply hearing your voice may cause him or her to think twice about doing something against court orders.
+We will spend this blog post discussing a habeas corpus action, but you may be able to save the time, money, and stress of that process by contacting the other parent and attempting to discuss the return of your child directly with them.
+It may surprise you that simply hearing your voice may cause them to think twice about doing something against court orders.